-- 1. Determine the file format that you have (for preformatted data) or want to create (for new data). - a.
-Preformatted data considerations - If you have VMT data, it must be in IDA/ORL activity format or EMS-95 format. - EMS-95 format requires a VMTMIX file as well.
-SMOKE's VMTMIX file cannot be hourspecific as can the file for EMS-95.
-The VMTMIX file includes a space-delimited format and fixed-column format. - The IDA activity format can be used when computing toxic emissions using MOVES. - The ORL activity format can be used when computing toxic emissions using MOVES. - Precalculated on-road emissions data can be input in either IDA on-road emissions format, ORL format, or EMS-95 format. - When using VMT and precomputed criteria emissions, use IDA format for the emissions. - When using VMT and precomputed toxic emissions, use ORL format for the emissions. - When using criteria and toxics emissions and integrating VOC emissions, use IDA format for the criteria emissions, ORL format for the toxic emissions, and a list file to combine the two inventories. - Pregridded data must be input as an area source. - b.
-New data considerations - If using MOVES emission factors through SMOKE, create a VMT file in ORL on-road mobile activity format (or use in combination with list format). - We recommend using the IDA format for criteria emissions inventories. - If using both VMT and emissions, you must use a list-format to import the two separate inventories together. - We recommend using the ORL format for toxics inventories. - If using both criteria and toxics data and wish to have the full functionality of SMOKE for both inventories, you must use the IDA format for criteria inventories and the ORL format for toxics inventories.
-You also must use a list file to list both inventory files (criteria and toxics) for SMOKE to combine. - 2.
+- 1. Determine the file format that you have (for preformatted data) or want to create (for new data). - If using MOVES emission factors through SMOKE, create a VMT file in FF10 on-road mobile activity format (or use in combination with list format).

+- If using both VMT and emissions, you must use a list-format to import the two separate inventories together. - If using both criteria and toxics data and wish to have the full functionality of SMOKE for both inventories, you must use a list file to list both inventory files (criteria and toxics) for SMOKE to combine. - 2.
 Collect or create inventories in correct formats.